-Heronshaw, Ropes Hill Dyke, Horning Somerleyton Marina, Somerleyton St Olaves Marina, St Olaves reason. circumstances change at any time in the future. and consideration of nature in its' many forms.
-RBOA envisages no adverse impact from this proposal and, as a consequence supports it in full.
-Life afloat, by its' very nature, is wholly low impact.
-The provision of suitably managed residential berths is a means by which Local Authorities can offer alternative living options to those who desire them, whilst making a small but important contribution to a correction of the present housing shortage - and this without cost to the public purse.
-RBOA envisages no negative impact to other (land based) residents in the area.
-The creation of new residential berths would generate additional Local Authority revenue from Council Tax, presumably at Band A rate.
-Central Government's "New Homes Bonus" should also apply, further increasing financial benefit to the Local Authority.
-This proposal matches RBOA's vision of residential berths being integrated with other, non-residential, moorings provision.
-It would also meet Central Government's directive for Local Authorities to consider the needs of those who wish to live afloat.
-Head Ranger's Comments There are no concerns from a navigation point of view as there is no encroachment into the channel.
+Heronshaw, Ropes Hill Dyke, Horning Somerleyton Marina, Somerleyton St Olav reason. circumstances change at any time in the future. and consideration of n RBOA envisages no adverse impact from this proposal and, as a consequence supports it in full.
+Benefits to the local community Life afloat, by its' very not suitably managed rest Authorities can offer alt them, whilst making a scorrection of the present to the public purse.
+RBOA envisages no negative residents in the area.
+The creation of new rest Local Authority revenue rate.
+Central Government's "further increasing finance.
+This proposal matches RBOA integrated with other, non-re also meet Central Governme consider the needs of those Head Ranger's Comments There are no concerns from a navigation point of view as there is no encroachment into the channel.
 From a Navigation point of view I have no concerns with this proposal as the moorings are all off the main navigation and would therefore not cause an obstruction.
 In terms of more general comments from the local Ranger is as follows: There is a fair bit of land that could be used for parking with some layout changes.
 At present the pontoons are not the best although I believe some upgrades are being considered.
-With regard to St. Olaves Marina (Haddiscoe cut) a few comments/concerns: While vessels have historically moored on this site, we would not be keen to see this re-established.
-Any reduction in river width in this area creates problems during busy times for people slowing to transit through the bridge.
-Vessels of up to 5.5m can navigate the cut and it is in this area they would be slowing to wait for clear passage through the bridge.
-The Haddiscoe cut is narrow, between 17.5m and 20m (bank to bank, not all at navigable depth) at the section of proposed mooring.
-If moorings were permitted (single, side on only) the width of vessels permitted to be moored in this location would need to be restricted to 3.8m in order to comply with Navigation Byelaw 57 (b) The master of a vessel shall not anchor, moor, berth or secure the vessel in any place or position, where, because of any bridge or other permanent or temporary obstruction to navigation or because of tidal or wind conditions in that place there exists permanently or temporarily a risk that any vessel navigating or manoeuvring in the channel may come into collision with the vessel.
-The piling in this section in in very poor repair and is included on our hazardous piling register.
-This would represent a significant hazard to boats mooring in this location without works to improving being undertaken first.
-Our rangers have placed yellow hazard markers along this length due to our concerns.
-The track along the cut is private and unmade and forms part of the flood wall.
-There are no other facilities here to support residential mooring.
-BA demasting mooring on part of the section referred to which
+Consider the needs of those of those of With regard to St. Olaves Mal comments/concerns: While vessels have h not be keen to see th width in this area cree people slowing to trans 5.5m can navigate th slowing to wait for cl The Haddiscoe cut is bank, not all at navig mooring.
+If mooring, width of vessels permineed to be restricted Navigation Byelaw 55 anchor, moor, berth a position, where, becc temporary obstruction conditions in that plac a risk that any vessel may come into collisi The piling in this sect on our hazardous piling significant hazard to works to improving the placed yellow hazard concerns.
+The track along the content of the flood wall.
+There residential mooring.